-There are ministry clubs available, such as Skaters in Christ (a ministry to kids that skateboard), the Homework Club (held at the Boys and Girls Club), PALS (a ministry to mentally and developmentally handicapped kids), Angels Club (a ministry to disabled adults), Compassionate Ministries (geared toward missions and community outreach), etc. There is also an Ultimate Frisbee Club (competes in tournaments all around the northwest), an International Club, Chemistry Club, Psychology Club, and our award-winning SIFE (Students In Free Enterprise) team which competes at the national level each year.
+There are ministry clubs available such as Skaters in Christ (a ministry to kids that skateboard), the Homework Club (held at the Boys and Girls Club), PALS (a ministry to mentally and developmentally handicapped kids), Angels Club (a ministry to disabled adults) and Compassionate Ministries (geared toward missions and community outreach), etc. There is also an Ultimate Frisbee Club (competes in tournaments all around the Northwest), an International Club, Chemistry Club, Psychology Club and our award-winning SIFE (Students In Free Enterprise) team that competes at the national level each year.

 Is there a Student Government Association?

 Students can be elected to our student Senate, which oversees the disbursement of student fees to different activities and clubs.
 We have a Student Body President and Vice-President, Social Vice-President and Treasurer.
 Each class has its own president, vice-president and social board.
 There are many ways to get involved in leadership on our campus.

 Safety on campus?

 NNU has security personnel on duty 24/7.
 They constantly patrol the campus to ensure the safety of the students and campus property.
 Security is also available to escort students to their dorms at night from anywhere on campus.
 Also, the Nampa Police Department's substation is located across the street from NNU.